Neck dissection

 The neck dissection is a surgical procedure for control of neck lymph node metastasis from squamous cell carcinoma (SCC) of the head and neck.
 The aim of the procedure is to remove lymph nodes from one side of the neck into which cancer cells may have migrated.
-Metastasis of squamous cell carcinoma into the lymph nodes of the neck reduce survival and is the most important factor in the spread of the disease.
+Metastasis of squamous cell carcinoma into the lymph nodes of the neck reduces survival and is the most important factor in the spread of the disease.
 The metastases may originate from SCC of the upper aerodigestive tract, including the oral cavity, tongue, nasopharynx, oropharynx, hypopharynx, and larynx, as well as the thyroid, parotid and posterior scalp.